Richard Allen (tbc)

 Melvyn Evans (1958)

-Predominantly a printmaker with a unique style who captures the essence of a place reflecting the shapes and the colours often encorporating Boats and life by the sea
+Melvyn is predominantly a printmaker with a unique style.
+He is able to capture the essence of a place reflecting the shapes and the colours often encorporating boats and life by the sea

 Andrew Fawcett (1960)